I know there are plenty of solutions for managing monorepos, Lerna, and so on. To be honest, I am not checking those anymore.

 - optional - get your

-file from your colleagues
+.envfile from your colleagues

 - run

-yarn app dev
+yarn app devoryarn web dev

 - enjoy coding